Toyota Etios

-The Toyota Etios is a subcompact car consisting a line of four-door saloon/sedan and five-door hatchback produced by the Japanese automaker Toyota since 2010.
+The Toyota Etios is a subcompact car consisting a line of four-door saloon/sedan and five-door hatchback produced by the Japanese automaker Toyota from 2010 to 2023.
 The saloon version was launched in December 2010 and the hatchback version (with additional "Liva" and "Valco" suffixes in India and Indonesia respectively) followed in June 2011.
 The vehicle is built on the EFC platform.

 The Etios has been produced in India (between 2010 and 2020), Brazil (since 2012, export only since 2021) and Indonesia (between 2013 and 2017).
-It has also been exported to other countries such as South Africa and several Latin American markets.
+It has also been exported to other countries such as South Africa and several markets in the Americas.

-The name Etios is derived from Greek word ethos, meaning 'spirit', 'character' and 'ideals'.
-The Liva suffix is derived from the development concept phrase "live your life", while Valco is coined from terms value and comfort.
+The name Etios was derived from Greek word ethos, meaning 'spirit', 'character' and 'ideals'.
+The Liva suffix was derived from the development concept phrase "live your life", while Valco was coined from terms value and comfort.

 Overview

 The Etios Concept saloon with 1.5-litre petrol engine and Etios Concept hatchback with 1.2-litre petrol engine were unveiled in 10th Auto Expo automobile show in New Delhi.

 During the development phase, the Etios was codenamed "EFC" (Entry Family Car).
 Originally, the Etios was planned to be built on the Yaris platform, however a low-cost platform derived from the NBC platform called the EFC platform was used instead.
-Aimed as the rival to the Dacia/Renault Logan, the vehicle is centered around India and Brazil as the manufacturing base.
+Aimed as the rival to the Dacia/Renault Logan, the vehicle was centered around India and Brazil as the manufacturing base.
 Toyota invested $350 million building a second plant in India to produce the Etios, with an initial annual production capacity of around 100,000 vehicles.
 The actual commercial production started in December 2010.
 In May 2012, the Etios series reached total sales of 100,000 units in India.
 By 2013, the Indian version was localised to more than 90% of its parts.

 As of 2022, the Etios sedan has the largest boot in its segment in Argentina (562 litres).
 It is bigger than the one in the Toyota Corolla (470 litres).

 Since its introduction, the Etios has been updated three times, in March 2013, November 2014 and September 2016.
 No changes to the overall design were made, but there were changes to the interiors, front fascia and taillamps.

 Indian production stopped in March 2020 there as the Bharat Stage 6 went into effect in April.
 Since Toyota had no interest to upgrade the Etios to meet the updated emissions standards, it was replaced by the more upmarket XP150 series Yaris saloon and the Suzuki Baleno-based Glanza hatchback as Toyota's subcompact car offering in the country.
-The Etios is also discontinued in Brazil in April 2021, but the production continues for export markets with 620,000 units made in Brazil up to March 2021.
+The Etios was also discontinued in Brazil in April 2021 with 620,000 units made in Brazil up to March 2021.
+The production continues for export markets until mid-2023.
 The XP150 series Yaris would assume the role of Toyota's entry-level car in the region.